top of page

 Soviet Riga tour

-In Riga, Latvia, like the other Baltic states, the society experienced a tragic and complex historical period during the Soviet era.
+In Riga, Latvia, like the other Baltic states, the society experienced a tragic and complex historical period during the Soviet occupation era.
 Below is a brief timeline of events related to Latvia and it's capital Riga during the Soviet period:

 1940 Soviet Occupation:

-In June 1940, the Soviet Union occupied Latvia following the Molotov-Ribbentrop Pact between Nazi Germany and the Soviet Union.The Latvian government was replaced by a pro-Soviet administration.
+In June 1940, the Soviet Union occupied Latvia following the Molotov-Ribbentrop Pact drawn up between Nazi Germany and the Soviet Union.
+The Latvian government was removed and replaced by a pro-Soviet administration.

 1941 Nazi German Occupation: